andrewdotjs/BackEndDemo/README.md

 # BackEndDemo

-This is a demonstrating of my back-end skills.
+This is a quick demonstration of my back-end skills.

 ## Project Checklist